alphagov/notifications-node-client/README.md

 ##### `olderThan`

-If omitted first 250 received text messages are returned.
+If omitted, returns 250 of the latest received text messages.
 Otherwise the next 250 received text messages older than the given id are returned.

 </details>